Skip to content

 Apply Updates

-# Update Primary StackSet (propagates to ALL primary stack instances)
+# Update Primary StackSet (run from Primary management account; propagates to ALL primary stack instances)

 aws cloudformation update-stack-set \